Learn Veterinary Technology on a Farm!

 The farm population averages 75 animals.
 You'll care for horses, cattle, sheep, llamas and the usual assortment of turkeys, chickens, dogs and cats.
 A collection of exotic, laboratory and wild animals provides unusual veterinary care situations.

 The Colorado Animal Rescue (CARE) shelter located adjacent to the farm provides high-quality care for animals awaiting adoption.
+This provides students with more opportunities to work with animals in a shelter setting.

 High passing rate for Veterinary Technician National Examination (VTNE)